utahrobotics/usr-ws-2023/README.md

 Documentation is a thing we care about here.
 At the very least, you should have in-line comments for complex sections of code.
 Your team lead will carry out review sessions so you can better understand what is hard to read.
 Ideally, you should also have method, class, and module/script documentation, even package documentation if you are making one.
 Everyone is encouraged to add their names to the script documentation as an author if they feel they have modified it in a significant way.

-ROS packages will also contain a `README.md`, mainly to explain what it does, and all the ways it accesses anything outside the package.
-This includes messages, services, actions, wireless communication, filesystem actions (eg. reading or writing files), and GPIO.
-These files should ideally be written with Markdown, but this is not necessary (good skill to have though).
+ROS packages will also contain a `README.md`, mainly to explain what nodes are contained within, how these nodes should be used, and what to expect when using these nodes.
+Any script that is not a node does not have to be explained here (but they still need their own documentation).

 If you copy a significant code snippet (highly subjective), or an entire script, you are recommended to cite it (refer to below sections)
 If it does not contain sufficient documentation, you must add it yourself.